vttc08/infra-docs/!documentation/Cloud VPS/basic-server-setup-caddy-docker-tailscale.md

 newgrp docker # activate docker group immediately
 ```

+Alternative use `docker.io` for out of the box install as this package is provided by the distro repo.
 The machine needs to be rebooted from Oracle Cloud console to finish installation.

+Follow [docker](docker.md) for more setup.
 ## Caddy
 ### Docker Version Install
 Detailed information on installing Caddy has moved to [caddy](../Docker%20Apps/Web/caddy.md)